Super Sentai Battle: Dice-O

 - Massive Multiplayer Crossover: If you've ever wondered who would win if the Kakurangers fought the Hurricanegers, or if a team of all Pinks could beat a team of all Reds, now's your chance.

-- Merchandise-Driven: Of course, plenty of Sentai toys come with cards that work with the game, and with the "Gaburincho" sets, you can also use Zyudenchi to power up your characters.
+- Merchandise-Driven: Of course, plenty of Sentai toys (Primarily on Goseiger ones at 1st) come with cards that work with the game, and with the "Gaburincho" sets, you can also use Zyudenchi to power up your characters.

 - Number of the Beast: An example where the symbolism is clearly not intended: one version of the Sun Vulcan Robo card has an attack value of 333 on all but the highest space, which is 666 (twice as much).
 All of its other stats are all 3's as well, to go along with the 3 theme of the team.

 - Sixth Ranger: A game mechanic, "EX Ranger Cards".
-If you scan one at the start of the game, a Sixth Ranger will join your team for one round, giving you a better chance of overpowering your opponent.
-Also, they do their Finishing Move no matter what roulette result they get.
+If you scan one at the start of the game, a Sixth Ranger will join your team for one round, add an extra wheel to your roulette, and do a special attack.

 - Spot of Tea: One of Gokai Pink's specials involves her sipping tea before and after blasting the hell out of her enemies.
 Again, don't ask about the helmet...